ashfurrow/blog/source/blog/2016-08-07-static-site-search-with-middleman-and-lunrjs.html.markdown

 Things checked out, and [search is here](/search).

 [The pull request is here](https://github.com/ashfurrow/blog/pull/233), so feel free to comment on anything that you'd like clarification on or that you have a suggestion about.
-I'm sure there are ways this could be more idiomatically done.
+I'm sure there are ways this could be more idiomatically done. (**Update**: I've [added documentation](https://github.com/ashfurrow/blog/pull/237) to all the code and linked to the relevant code [in the readme](https://github.com/ashfurrow/blog).)

 Writing new features into software can be overwhelming, and stepping back for a break is usually the right answer.
 It's okay to give up if things are getting frustrating, and it's okay to ask for help.